 Our NLP Conversation Engine will breakdown the string, identify any additional parameters provided and match the message to a known intent in our system.

-In this case, we know that when a user says “Add + [field name or type]” that the user wants to update the Knowledge Graph.
-If the user had said “view” or “get” we would know that the user wanted to retrieve data in the Knowledge Graph.
+In this case, we know that when a user says “Add + [field name or type]” that the user wants to update information in Content.
+If the user had said “view” or “get” we would know that the user wanted to retrieve data stored in Content.

 Once we know the user’s intent, we might need some additional information.
 We know they want to update a field with a photo, but which photo field do you want to update?
 Which entity do you want to update?
 In this next step, we’re filling in the holes of missing information by asking the user more questions.
 In reality, this is what we know based on the original message:

 Knowledge Assistant will ask the user any necessary follow-up questions to fill in any information gaps.
 In this case, Knowledge Assistant will first ask which entity to update and then ask which photo field that user wants to update, based both on what fields are available on that entity and the user’s permission.